Giskard-AI/giskard/python-client/docs/guides/slice/index.md

 ## Save your slicing function
+Saving your slincing function in the Giskard server will enable you to:
+* Use your slices for testing purposes: you slices can be used as *fixtures* of your test suite
+* Further debug the examples inside your data slice using explanation

 To upload your slicing function to the Giskard server, go to [Upload objects](docs/guide/upload/index.md) to the Giskard server.